Stratified noncommutative geometry: The -monoidal reconstruction theorem

 In this subsection, we construct the adelic stratification of a presentably symmetric monoidal stable $\infty$-category (satisfying mild finiteness hypotheses) as \Cref{thm.s.m.stratn.over.balmer.spectrum}.
 This is based in the theory of tensor-triangular geometry, which we begin by reviewing; we refer the reader to the survey \cite{Stevenson-tour} for more background on this topic, which highlights the interaction between the small and presentable settings.
 We unpack the adelic stratification of $\Spectra$ in \Cref{ex.adelic.stratn.of.spectra}, and we explain how symmetric monoidal stratifications contribute to the theory of tensor-triangular geometry in \Cref{rmk.stratns.helps.tt.geometry}.

 \begin{observation} The homotopy category of a stable $\infty$-category is canonically triangulated, and (presentably) symmetric monoidal structures descend to (resp.\! exact and coproduct-preserving) symmetric monoidal structures.
-Through this, one can largely apply results concerning triangulated categories to stable $\infty$-categories without any modification: for instance, the condition of an object being zero can be checked in the homotopy category, and the hypotheses of the adjoint functor theorems coincide (in both cases left adjoints are characterized as those exact functors that moreover preserve coproducts (which are preserved by the projection to the homotopy category)).
+Through this, one can largely apply results concerning triangulated categories to stable $\infty$-categories without any modification; for instance, the condition of an object being zero can be checked in the homotopy category, and the projection to the homotopy category preserves co/products (indeed, this is true for any $\infty$-category).
 We use this fact without further comment. \end{observation}

 \begin{local} For the remainder of this section, we specialize \Cref{notn.presentably.O.mon.R} to further assume that $\cO = \Comm$, i.e.\! that $\cR$ is a presentably symmetric monoidal stable $\infty$-category.
-We assume moreover that $\cR$ is compactly generated, and that its subcategory $\cR^\omega$ of compact objects inherits a symmetric monoidal structure (i.e.\! the unit object is compact and the tensor product of compact objects is again compact). \end{local}
+We assume moreover that $\cR$ is compactly generated, and that its full subcategory $\cR^\omega$ of compact objects inherits a symmetric monoidal structure (i.e.\! the unit object is compact and the tensor product of compact objects is again compact). \end{local}